stibinator/DuAEF_Duik_Docs/src/docs/keyframe-tools.md

 Some options make this tool very powerful and more than just a standard copy and paste process.

-- You can choose between pasting absolute or relative values.
-"Absolute" will paste the keyframes as they are, but "Relative" will offset the values before pasting, depending on the current values of the properties.
+- You can choose between pasting absolute or relative values. *Absolute* will paste the keyframes as they are, but "Relative" will offset the values before pasting, depending on the current values of the properties.

 - You can reverse the keyframes in time each time you paste them, to make it easier to loop some keyframes in "ping pong" mode.